Harika-SVL/Ansible/notes.md

 * Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 * After you group your content in roles, you can easily reuse them and share them with other users.
+* An Ansible role has a defined directory structure with eight main standard directories.
+* You must include at least one of these directories in each role.
+You can omit any directories the role does not use.

+=> Using ansible-galaxy of geerlingguy